-2.2 Number of applications per applicants
+2.2 Number of applications per applicant

-The lead applicant may not submit more than 1 application under this call for applications.
-However, it may be a partner in 1 other application of the same call at the same time.
+The lead applicant may not submit more than 1 application under this call for applications (and once as a partner).

-The lead applicant may be awarded more than 1 grant under this call for applications (once as a Lead Applicant, and second as a partner).
+The partner can participate in a maximum of 2 applications under this call for applications. (once as a lead, once as a partner in the project)